 Prepare for an appointment

-- Read the EMU Student Guide
+- Read the EMU Student Guide to Registration

 - View the requirements for the General Education Program

 - Treat your appointment as a professional engagement.